log1cakez/nextjs-finance-tracker/README.md

 - Set the same environment variables on your host (e.g. [Vercel](https://vercel.com/)) as in production `.env`.
 - Use a **pooled** Neon connection string for serverless.
 - Ensure `postinstall` runs so `patch-package` applies [patches/next-themes+0.4.6.patch](patches/next-themes+0.4.6.patch).

-## License

-Private project unless you add a license file.